ethpandaops/optimism-package/README.md

       # Default MEV configuration
       mev_params:
-        # The Docker image that should be used for rollup boost; leave blank to use the default op-rollup-boost image
+        # The Docker image that should be used for rollup boost; leave blank to use the default rollup-boost image
+        # Defaults to "flashbots/rollup-boost:latest"
         rollup_boost_image: ""

         # The host of an external builder